-If the Address Range or the Template NIC define SECURITY_GROUPS, the IDs do not overwrite the ones defined in the Virtual Network.
+If the Address Range or the Template NIC defines SECURITY\GROUPS, the IDs will be added to the ones defined in the Virtual Network.
 All the Security Group IDs are combined, and applied to the Virtual Machine instance.

 3.4.3 The Default Security Group